Shane McMahon: WWE

 On October 16, 2009, WWE published a statement from Shane McMahon announcing his resignation from his position as WWE's Executive Vice President of Global Media, and also issued an official press release stating that the resignation was tendered effective January 1, 2010.
 No specific reason was given for the resignation.
 McMahon stated in the WWE press release, "Having been associated with this organization for the majority of my life, I feel this is the opportune time in my career to pursue outside ventures", thus ending his 20-year stint with the company on January 1, 2010.
 McMahon's resignation left only two original members of the McMahon family active within the company: his father, Vince, and his sister, Stephanie.

 As of late 2019, McMahon began working as a producer for WWE once again.

 In May 2020, it was revealed that the reasons for Shane McMahon's resignation from his role as Executive Vice President of WWE in 2009, was because "he realized that his father Vince, saw his sister Stephanie and her husband Triple H as the heirs to the throne" and "was tired of his father Vince, overlooking his ideas" for what he envisioned for the company.
-In 2022, however, It was reported that despite having a part time WWE contract and no major production role with his family's company, McMahon had in fact had a history with booking Royal Rumble matches, with Sean Ross Sapp of Fightful even stating following the controversy surrounding the 2022 Royal Rumble that "Though he wasn't listed as a producer internally for the Royal Rumble, he helped put the match together, which he's done before in the past."
+In 2022, however, it was reported that despite having a part time WWE contract and no major production role with his family's company, McMahon had in fact had a history with booking Royal Rumble matches, with Sean Ross Sapp of Fightful even stating following the controversy surrounding the 2022 Royal Rumble that "Though he wasn't listed as a producer internally for the Royal Rumble, he helped put the match together, which he's done before in the past."
+Ultimately, the McMahons sold the majority ownership of WWE to Endeavor, the parent of UFC, to form TKO Group Holdings in 2023.

 Other business ventures

-Outside of his WWE business ventures, McMahon founded a financial technology company called China Broadband Inc, on October 19, 2004.
-On August 3, 2010, McMahon became the CEO of China Broadband Inc., a provider of cable broadband services, as well as other digital and analog related services, in Shandong of China.
-The company is based in Boulder County, Colorado.
-Also in 2010, McMahon became the CEO of You On Demand, the first video-on-demand and pay-per-view service in China.
-In July 2013, McMahon stepped down as CEO of You On Demand.
-McMahon remained Executive Vice Chairman of the Board of Directors of the company until August 2, 2021, when McMahon was promoted to Executive Chairman of the Board of Directors of the company, which has undergone several name changes since that time, including Wecast Holdings Inc., Seven Stars Cloud Group, Inc., and ultimately, Ideanomics.
-The company is headquartered in New York City.
+In 2010, McMahon became the CEO of China Broadband Inc. In 2013, McMahon stepped down as CEO, but remained the Executive Vice Chairman of the Board of Directors until 2021, when he was promoted to Executive Chairman of the board.
+The company has undergone several name changes including You On Demand Holdings Inc., Wecast Holdings Inc., Seven Stars Cloud Group Inc., and ultimately, Ideanomics Inc. McMahon resigned in 2025 after the company went bankrupt.

-As of April 2011, McMahon sits on the Board of Directors for International Sports Management.
+McMahon sat on the board of directors for ISM Group Ltd., International Sports Management Ltd., and International Cricket Management Ltd. from 2010 to 2012.
+He also sat on the board of directors for International Sports Management Inc., Glaucus Ltd., and Dkrm Holding Ltd. He currently sits on the board of directors for International Sports Management (USA) Inc. and Global Power of Literacy, a not-for-profit corporation.

 McMahon is a part owner of the Indian Larry Motorcycle Shop in Brooklyn, New York.